 Our Senior Vice President and Chief Human Relations Officer assists the Compensation Committee by preparing schedules showing the present compensation of executives and compiling the recommended salary grade midpoints, market rates, target annual cash incentives and target range of equity compensation awards from the information provided by the Compensation Committee's consultant.
 Our Chief Executive Officer compiles and presents the supporting information for the individual executives' performance against their objectives and his recommendations for any discretionary points for the calculation of the Individual Factor under the Annual Cash Incentive Compensation Plan.
 He also provides the Compensation Committee with his recommendations for annual salary increases, any changes in target annual cash incentive percentages and equity incentive awards for the other executive officers.
 Our Chief Executive Officer also provides the Compensation Committee with a self-assessment of his performance against his objectives.
-Our Chief Financial Officer provides the Compensation Committee with a self-assessment of the Compensation Committee's determination of the Compensation for the Annual Cash Incentive Compensation Plan, our performance for purposes of the Compensation Committee's determination of the Company Factor for the Annual Cash Incentive Compensation Plan, our performance against the criteria established by the Compensation Committee for the vesting of restricted share grants and the earning of performance shares.
+Our Chief Financial Officer provides the Compensation Committee with certifications as to our financial performance for purposes of the Compensation Committee's determination of the Company Factor for the Annual Cash Incentive Compensation Plan, our performance against the criteria established by the Compensation Committee for the vesting of restricted share grants and the earning of performance shares.
 These financial measures are also certified by our Director of Internal Audit.
 Our Chief Executive Officer makes recommendations to the Compensation Committee with respect to the compensation awards for the named executive officers other than himself, but the ultimate decisions regarding compensation for these officers are made by the Compensation Committee.